RTEMS/rtems-docs/user/bsps/bsps-i386.rst

 	    specifies target device for printk/getk
 	    calls.
 E.g. ``--printk=/dev/vgacons``

+If the specified console device is not present then suitable fallback device is selected based on the device order specified in `Console Drivers`.

 .. option:: --video=<mode>

 	    specifies required video mode.
 The options applies only to